 At Cavendish Nuclear apprenticeships aren’t just about training for a job.
 We see our apprentices as the future of our business, passing on all the vital skills and knowledge needed to deliver a quality service to our customers both now and in the future.
-You will get the opportunity to learn from experts in their field and you will be supported and encouraged to develop new skills and work towards recognised qualifications.
+You will get the opportunity to learn from experts in their field and you will be supported and encouraged to develop new skills and work towards recognized qualifications.

-We have opportunities in Cumbria, Warrington, Leicester and Bristol and at customer sites covering a range of disciplines and careers paths in;
+We have opportunities in Cumbria, Warrington, Leicester, and Bristol and at customer sites covering a range of disciplines and careers paths in;

 Electrical CAD Design